Over the years, I have found that there are two types of CMA candidates: those who excel at Multiple Choice Question tests, and those who loathe them.

-- Which of the following is not true in regards to working capital?method of financing international trade?
+Which of the following is not true in regards to the working capital method of financing international trade?

 Being aware of this will help you avoid falling for this sneaky tactic.

-While some answers may appear to be true, there will only ever be one that is a completely true statement.
-Weed away answer selections that are not wholly true and this will help you make the right choice.
+While some answers may appear to be true, there will only ever be one that is an entirely true statement.
+Weed away answer selections that are not wholly true, and this will help you make the right choice.

 As I said earlier, you will never get negative points for choosing the wrong answer.
 If you find that you are running out of time, do your best to make an educated guess on all remaining questions.

 More than anything, don’t let unfamiliar questions affect your confidence.
-You will without a doubt come across questions that you don’t recognize or ones that feel completely foreign to you.
+You will, without a doubt, come across questions that feel entirely foreign to you.

 For example, the ICMA includes 10 “test” questions in each exam that are not scored.
-These are completely new questions and the reason they are not scored is because the ICMA wants to gather information on whether or not it is actually a good question.
+These are completely new questions, and the reason they are not scored is that the ICMA wants to gather information on whether or not it is actually a good question.
 If results come back positively, these not scored test questions will be added to future exams as actual marked questions.